voorhoede/plek/readme.md

 *Make continuous deployment delightful.*

+**This project is currently archived since we do not use this tool anymore internally.**

 Plek is a GitHub integration and command line tool run from a continuous integration service.
 Plek deploys changes automatically and provides configured services like [ZEIT Now](https://zeit.co/now) out of the box.
 Additionally Plek shows the deployment status for each commit and provides 'preview' deployments for pull requests.

 ----